22-26 March 2021

 The syllabus has been planned for people with zero or very basic knowledge of machine learning.
 Students are assumed to have basic familiarity with R programming language.

-The course is delivered over 10 half-day sessions (see details below).
 Each session consists of a lecture of two hours followed by one hour of practical exercises/demonstration.
 There will also be plenty of time for students to discuss their own problems and data.

 Monday- 2-8 pm Berlin time